 - 5.2.2.1.
-The ESE is for a maximum of 60 marks of 2 hours duration. - 5.2.2.2.
+The ESE is for a maximum of 50 marks of 75 minutes duration. - 5.2.2.2.
 There will be barcoding (for TYs) and masking (for FYs and SYs) of the answer sheets prior to assessment. - 5.2.2.3.
 For the F.Y / S.Y. courses there will be a Single Evaluation with Moderation for all courses as shown below: - 5.2.2.3.1.
 The assessed papers of the top 4 scores of the course per division. - 5.2.2.3.2.
 20% of the rest of the assessed papers (per division) on a random basis. - 5.2.2.4.
 If a moderator finds issues (e.g., inconsistency, inflated / deflated marks) with the markings of the Internal Examiner, from the set given for moderation, the option to increase the number of answer booklets to be moderated in that Course could be exercised in consultation with the Principal. - 5.2.2.5.
 If 30% or more of the moderated papers assessed by a particular examiner of a Course have a change of more than 15% of total marks assigned to the course, a blind moderation will be required by a second moderator.
 If the change is upheld, all the answer booklets of that group will have to be re-evaluated blind by the second moderator.
-The re-evaluated marks will be the final score awarded.
+The re-evaluated marks will be the final score awarded. - 5.2.2.6.

-5.2.2.6.
 At the Third Year, there will be a Double-Blind Evaluation by the teacher of the course and an external examiner.
 The average of the two scores will be the marks awarded.
 If in 30 % or more of the total answer booklets evaluated per course there is a marking discrepancy between the two evaluations of more than 15% of the total marks assigned to that course, a third blind evaluation will be required.
-The average of the 3rd Blind Evaluation and the marks of the evaluator closest to it will be the ultimate score awarded.
+The average of the $3^{rd}$ Blind Evaluation and the marks of the evaluator closest to it will be the ultimate score awarded.
+The ongoing Covid 19 situation and the online mode of assessment has presently rendered this untenable, but on the resumption of normal college, this procedure will be continued.